RossMerr/md/team/rfc/README.md

-# LoveOS RFCs
+# RFCs

-The RFC (request for comments) process provides a consistent and controlled path for discussing substantial, technical changes to loveOS.
+The RFC (request for comments) process provides a consistent and controlled path for discussing substantial, technical changes.
 It works like this:

 1. Write down your proposal as a markdown file
 2. Create a merge request